-Load balancing is a feature that allows you to balance the request load across different models or deployments.
-You could specify weights for each model/deployment based on their rate limit and your preference.
+Load balancing is a feature that allows you to balance the request load across different deployments.
+You could specify weights for each deployment based on their rate limit and your preference.

 See all supported params here.